African wild dog: Enemies and competitors

 Lions dominate African wild dogs and are a major source of mortality for both adults and pups.
-Population densities of African wild dogs are low in areas where lions are more abundant.
-One pack reintroduced into Etosha National Park was destroyed by lions.
-A population crash in lions in the Ngorongoro Crater during the 1960s resulted in an increase in African wild dog sightings, only for their numbers to decline once the lions recovered.
-As with other large predators killed by lion prides, the dogs are usually killed and left uneaten by the lions, indicating the competitive rather than predatory nature of the larger species' dominance.
+Population densities are usually low in areas where lions are more abundant.
+One pack reintroduced into Etosha National Park was wiped out by lions.
+A population crash in lions in the Ngorongoro Conservation Area during the 1960s resulted in an increase in African wild dog sightings, only for their numbers to decline once the lions recovered.
+As with other large predators killed by lion prides, the dogs are usually killed and left uneaten by the lions, indicating the competitive rather than predatory nature of the lions' dominance.
 However, a few cases have been reported of old and wounded lions falling prey to African wild dogs.
 On occasion, packs of wild dogs have been observed defending pack members attacked by single lions, sometimes successfully.
 One pack in the Okavango in March 2016 was photographed by safari guides waging "an incredible fight" against a lioness that attacked a subadult dog at an impala kill, which forced the lioness to retreat, although the subadult dog died.
 A pack of four wild dogs was observed furiously defending an old adult male dog from a male lion that attacked it at a kill; the dog survived and rejoined the pack.

+African wild dogs commonly lose their kills to larger predators.
 Spotted hyenas are important kleptoparasites and follow packs of African wild dogs to appropriate their kills.
-They typically inspect areas where African wild dogs have rested and eat any food remains they find.
-When approaching African wild dogs at a kill, solitary hyenas approach cautiously and attempt to take off with a piece of meat unnoticed, though they may be mobbed in the attempt.
+They typically inspect areas where wild dogs have rested and eat any food remains they find.
+When approaching wild dogs at a kill, solitary hyenas approach cautiously and attempt to take off with a piece of meat unnoticed, though they may be mobbed in the attempt.
 When operating in groups, spotted hyenas are more successful in pirating African wild dog kills, though the latter's greater tendency to assist each other puts them at an advantage against spotted hyenas, which rarely work cooperatively.
 Cases of African wild dogs scavenging from spotted hyenas are rare.
 Although African wild dog packs can easily repel solitary hyenas, on the whole, the relationship between the two species is a one-sided benefit for the hyenas, with African wild dog densities being negatively correlated with high hyena populations.
+It has been estimated that a 25% kill loss rate would require African wild dogs to spend 7.6–12 hours per day hunting to recover the wasted energy, which is unfeasible and makes them extremely vulnerable to kleptoparasitism.
 Beyond piracy, cases of interspecific killing of African wild dogs by spotted hyenas are documented.
-African wild dogs are apex predators, normally only fatally losing contests to larger social carnivores, although anecdotally Nile crocodiles may opportunistically and rarely prey upon a wild dog.
+African wild dogs are apex predators, only fatally losing contests to larger social carnivores.
 When briefly unprotected, wild dog pups may occasionally be vulnerable to large eagles, such as the martial eagle, when they venture out of their dens.